Documentation

 ConfluOps supports two authentication methods: IAM Role (recommended) and IAM User.
 IAM Role is preferred because it uses temporary credentials that are never stored.
 IAM User credentials are long-lived and stored persistently — use this method only if IAM role assumption is not available in your environment.

-1. In Confluence, go to Apps → ConfluOps Admin.
+1. In Confluence, open Administration (, top right).
+In the left-hand menu, expand Apps and click ConfluOps.
 Click Add account to open the setup wizard.

 The External ID is generated once per Confluence site and is stored securely in Forge’s encrypted secret storage.
 Never share it outside your organisation.